 10 Things About the March Equinox

-On Tuesday, March 20, 2018, the day and night were of almost equal duration in most time zones in the world.
+On Wednesday, March 20, 2019, the day and night will be of almost equal duration in most time zones in the world.
 Here are 10 facts about the March Equinox you might not know.

 1. Also Autumnal Equinox